Files / Russia

 Document Introduction

-This report was authored by Marcus Stanley, Research Director at the Quincy Institute for Responsible Statecraft, and released on the third anniversary of the outbreak of the Russia-Ukraine war.
-The report provides a comprehensive review of this bloodiest and most costly conflict in Europe since World War II.
-Its core lies in examining the wisdom of the strategic path chosen by the United States and its Western allies—namely, rejecting early diplomatic efforts in favor of supporting a war of attrition aimed at "weakening" Russia—and exploring the potentially different outcomes of overlooked alternatives.
+This report, authored by Marcus Stanley, Research Director at the Quincy Institute for Responsible Statecraft, was released on the third anniversary of the outbreak of the Russia-Ukraine war.
+The report provides a comprehensive review of this bloodiest and costliest conflict in Europe since World War II.
+Its core focus is to examine the wisdom of the strategic path chosen by the United States and its Western allies—namely, rejecting early diplomatic efforts in favor of supporting a war of attrition aimed at weakening Russia—and to explore the potentially different outcomes of overlooked alternatives.

-The report first systematically outlines the enormous losses caused by the war.
-Beyond an estimated casualty figure exceeding one million, the report focuses on analyzing the catastrophic demographic and economic losses inflicted on Ukraine itself: the population plummeted from approximately 42 million pre-war to 28-30 million, facing the world's highest mortality rate and lowest fertility rate; economically, it is projected to have lost a cumulative $120 billion in GDP by the end of 2025, with damage to infrastructure and capital stock reaching as high as $1 trillion.
+The report first systematically outlines the immense losses caused by the war.
+Beyond estimated casualty figures exceeding 1 million, the report focuses on analyzing the catastrophic demographic and economic damage inflicted on Ukraine itself: its population plummeted from approximately 42 million pre-war to 28-30 million, facing the world's highest mortality rate and lowest fertility rate; economically, it is projected to have lost a cumulative $120 billion in GDP by the end of 2025, with damage to infrastructure and capital stock reaching as high as $1 trillion.
 Furthermore, the war has driven up global food and energy prices, and its financial costs have been largely passed on to taxpayers in Western countries, with the United States alone having allocated $175 billion.

-Through tracking and analyzing battlefield situation maps, the report points out that after Ukraine's successful counteroffensives in Kharkiv and Kherson in the autumn of 2022, the war reached a stalemate, evolving into a brutal war of attrition.
-Although the front lines have seen minor fluctuations, the Ukrainian armed forces have failed to expel Russian troops on a large scale from internationally recognized territory, while Russian offensives have achieved only minor territorial gains.
-The report specifically mentions that although Ukrainian forces entered Russia's Kursk Oblast in August 2024, this had limited impact on the overall frontline.
+Through tracking and analysis of the battlefield situation, the report points out that after Ukraine's successful counteroffensives in Kharkiv and Kherson in the autumn of 2022, the war reached a stalemate, evolving into a brutal war of attrition.
+Although there have been minor fluctuations on the front lines, the Ukrainian armed forces have failed to expel Russian troops on a large scale from internationally recognized territory, while Russian offensives have achieved only marginal territorial gains.
+The report specifically mentions that although Ukrainian forces entered Russia's Kursk Oblast in August 2024, this had limited impact on the overall front line.

-The report's core analysis focuses on missed diplomatic opportunities.
-It details the Russia-Ukraine negotiations held in Belarus and Turkey from March to April 2022, and a preliminary framework agreement draft reached at that time.
-The draft's contents included Ukraine maintaining neutrality, not joining NATO, accepting multinational security guarantees including Russia, limiting military size, and addressing legal issues related to Russian-speaking communities; in exchange, Russia agreed to hold peaceful negotiations on the status of Crimea and support Ukraine's accession to the European Union.
-The report quotes a Ukrainian negotiator as saying that the two sides were "very close" to reaching a peace agreement at that time.
-However, this agreement collapsed due to opposition from Ukraine's Western partners and the emergence of evidence of Russian military atrocities.
+The core analysis of the report focuses on missed diplomatic opportunities.
+It details the Russia-Ukraine negotiations held in Belarus and Turkey from March to April 2022, and a preliminary draft framework agreement reached at that time.
+The draft included provisions for Ukraine to maintain neutrality, not join NATO, accept security guarantees from multiple countries including Russia, limit the size of its military, and address legal issues related to Russian-speaking communities; in exchange, Russia agreed to peaceful negotiations on the status of Crimea and supported Ukraine's accession to the European Union.
+The report cites Ukrainian negotiators stating that the two sides were very close to reaching a peace agreement at that time.
+However, this agreement fell apart due to opposition from Ukraine's Western partners and the emergence of evidence of Russian military atrocities.

-The report further analyzes the strategic logic behind the United States and its allies' rejection of diplomatic avenues in favor of pursuing "maximalist" war aims, namely the hope of permanently weakening or "punishing" Russia by prolonging the war, even hinting at regime change.
-The report cites the assessment by U.S. Chairman of the Joint Chiefs of Staff Mark Milley at the end of 2022—he believed the Ukrainian military had achieved reasonable battlefield objectives and should consolidate gains through negotiations—but notes that the Biden administration publicly rejected this advice and continued to support the 2023 counteroffensive, which was assessed as having a very low chance of success.
+The report further analyzes the strategic logic behind the United States and its allies' rejection of diplomatic avenues in favor of pursuing maximalist war aims, namely the hope of permanently weakening or punishing Russia by prolonging the war, even hinting at regime change.
+The report cites assessments by U.S. Chairman of the Joint Chiefs of Staff Mark Milley in late 2022—who believed Ukrainian forces had achieved reasonable battlefield objectives and should consolidate gains through negotiation—but notes that the Biden administration publicly rejected this advice and continued to support the 2023 counteroffensive, which was assessed as having a very low chance of success.

-Ultimately, the report concludes that although the strategy of seeking to weaken Russia may appear "cool-headed" and allows the U.S. to exhaust its opponent at low cost, its result has been to make Ukraine pay a terrible "butcher's bill," while failing to achieve strategic goals such as territorial recovery.
-The report emphasizes that the core issues of any peace negotiation today remain those unresolved in the 2022 Istanbul talks.
-The report argues that the United States still possesses considerable leverage and could, through wise diplomacy, seek to establish a secure, independent state on at least 80% of Ukraine's pre-2014 territory and support its future prosperity (such as joining the EU), rather than continuing the slaughter and destruction of the past three years.
-The report traces its root cause to the failure to acknowledge the long-standing warning that NATO expansion touched Russia's "red lines," and calls for U.S. foreign policy to shift from endless war to active diplomacy.
+Ultimately, the report concludes that although the strategy of seeking to weaken Russia may appear calculated and allowed the U.S. to exhaust an adversary at low cost, its result has been to impose a painful butcher's bill on Ukraine while failing to achieve strategic objectives such as territorial recovery.
+The report emphasizes that the core issues for any peace negotiations today remain those unresolved in the 2022 Istanbul talks.
+The report argues that the United States still possesses considerable leverage to seek, through wise diplomacy, the establishment of a secure, independent state on at least 80% of Ukraine's pre-2014 territory and support its future prosperity (such as EU accession), rather than continuing the slaughter and destruction of the past three years.
+The report traces the root cause to the failure to acknowledge the long-standing warning that NATO expansion touched Russia's red lines and calls for U.S. foreign policy to shift from endless war to proactive diplomacy.